skrtdev/NovaGram/docs/docs.md

 ```

 ### deleteMessage
-deleteMessage can be used directly as a method of the main class, as a method of a Message Object (just delete that message) or as a metod of a Chat Object, in order to delete a message in that Chat.
+deleteMessage can be used directly as a method of the main class, as a method of a Message Object (just delete that message) or as a method of a Chat Object, in order to delete a message in that Chat.

 ```php
 // main class